lianestellet/Learn-DesignPatterns/README.md

 # DesignPatternsStudy
 Studying through the book Head First Design Patterns to expand OO and software architecture knowledge.
-Also I am adapting the code to cover all core methods with tests using JUnit.
+Also I am adapting the code to cover all core methods with tests using JUnit and making some annotations to readapt faster when it comes the time to user any pattern.

 ## Config